krgough/homeMonitor/README.md

 We have 2 ZigBee USB devices attached to the rpi:

 *   One paired to the Hive network to allow us to send and receive commands on that network
 *   One setup as a co-ordinator for a separate network.
-We use this to monitor a button (for turning lights on/off) and a temperature sensor (contact sensor in freezer).
+We use this to monitor a button (for turning lights on/off)

-We use our own network for the button and the temperature sensor to prevent the Hive hub code overwriting the attributes that we have set on those devices.
-Note also the the ZigBee button uses an NXP device and SW stack.
+We use our own network for the button because the ZigBee button uses an NXP device and SW stack.
 This device does not always work correctly when used in a network of SiLabs devices and can drop offline (particularly if routing through another device).
 Keeping the button on a separate small network seems to keep it online.

-For the temperature sensor:
+To setup the temperature sensor:

 *   Pair a USB stick to the Hive network but set the device type to be 0x01 rather than 0x07.
 This stops it appearing as a second hub (co-ordinator).
 *   Pair the temperature sensor (door/window sensor) to the Hive network - monitor the USB stick using a serial terminal program during the device pairing.
 This allows you to capture the node id when it joins.